Bihar: Religion

+Bihar is religiously diverse, with Hinduism being the predominant religion.
+According to the 2011 Census of India, Hindus constituted 82.7% of the state's population, while Muslims accounted for 16.9%.
+Smaller religious communities include Christians, Sikhs, Buddhists, Jains, and followers of other faiths.
+Hindu religious traditions play a prominent role in the cultural life of Bihar.
+The festival of Chhath Puja, dedicated to Surya (the Sun God), is one of the most widely celebrated festivals in the state and is observed by Bihari communities worldwide.

+Bihar occupies a significant place in the religious history of South Asia.
+It is regarded as a major centre of Buddhism, as Gautama Buddha attained enlightenment at Bodh Gaya, which remains one of the holiest pilgrimage sites in Buddhism.
+The state is also associated with the ancient Buddhist universities of Nalanda and Vikramashila.
+Jainism has deep historical roots in Bihar.
+Mahavira, the 24th Tirthankara and a central figure in Jain tradition, attained moksha at Pawapuri in present-day Nalanda district.
+The region formed an important part of the early development of Jainism.
+The state is also an important centre of Sikhism.
+Takht Sri Patna Sahib in Patna, the birthplace of Guru Gobind Singh, the tenth Sikh Guru, is one of the five Takhts (seats of authority) in Sikhism and a major pilgrimage destination.

 Languages

 Hindi is the official language of the state and is spoken natively by 25.54% of the total population.
 At 8.42%, Urdu is the second official language in 15 districts of the state.
 However, the majority of the people speak one of the Bihari languages, most of which were classified as dialects of Hindi during the census.
-The major ones are Bhojpuri (24.86%), Maithili (12.55%) and Magahi (10.87%) Angika and Bajjika, two other notable Bihari languages, but are not represented in the census.
+The major ones are Bhojpuri (24.86%), Maithili (12.55%) and Magahi (10.87%).
+Angika and Bajjika, two other notable Bihari languages, are not represented in the census.
 Maithili is a recognised regional language of India under the Eighth Schedule to the Constitution of India.
 Proponents have called for Bhojpuri, Magahi, Angika, and Bajjika to receive the same status.
 Smaller communities of Bengali and Surjapuri speakers are found in some parts of the state, especially in the eastern districts and urban areas.